 Computers use drives to store your data.
-The constant reading and writing of data will eventually lead to drive failure overtime due to mechanical failure or drive degradation, usually without warning.
-There are also other situations which may result in data loss, like power failures, system or file corruption, virus, ransomware, or malware attacks.
-Thus, it is important to store a copy of your data somewhere else as a form of redundancy.
+The constant reading and writing of data will eventually lead to drive failure, due to mechanical failure or drive degradation, usually without warning.
+There are also other situations which may result in data loss, such as power failures, system or file corruption, viruses, ransomware, or malware attacks.
+It is therefore important to store a copy of your data somewhere else - as a safety net or form of redundancy.

-There are many forms of storage medium where you can back up your data to.
-The choice of media may depend on several factors, like size of the backup, setup complexity, portability and security requirements, budget, onsite or offsite backup.
+The choice of media may depend on several factors, including the size of the backups, setup complexity, portability and security requirements, budget, on-site or offsite backup.

 USB flash drives – Thumb drives, or USB flash drives, are plug n’ play, ultra-portable, inexpensive, and durable.
 They are good for transporting data between locations efficiently.
-However, they are prone to being lost or stolen, have a low storage capacity, and certain higher-end models are more expensive.
+However, they are also prone to being lost or stolen, have a low storage capacity, and certain higher-end models are more expensive.
+There is also the issue of durability to consider.

 Cloud Backup – Storing your data in the cloud is the latest trend in backup technology.
 Data stored on cloud services are always accessible from any internet-connected device.
 Cloud storage is offsite, so it keeps your data safe from disasters.
-There are several cloud services available, and most cloud services provide 5GB of online storage for free.
-Users can pay a recurring fee to buy more storage and charges may get expensive over time.
-Online backup tends to be slower, especially if you have terabytes of data to backup.
-SyncBackPro supports the following cloud services - Amazon S3™, Google Storage™, Google Drive™, Microsoft Azure™, Microsoft OneDrive™, OneDrive for Business (Office 365), SharePoint™ (Office 365), Dropbox™, Box, SugarSync™, Amazon Drive™, OpenStack and Backblaze™ B2.
+There are several cloud services available, and most cloud services provide a limited amount of online storage for free.
+Users can pay a recurring fee to buy more storage, but note that charges may get expensive over time.
+Online backup tends to be slower, especially if you have a lot of data to backup.
+SyncBackPro supports the following cloud services - Amazon S3™, Google Storage™, Google Drive™, Google Photos™, Microsoft Azure™, Microsoft OneDrive™, OneDrive for Business (Office 365), SharePoint™ (Office 365), Dropbox™, Box, SugarSync™, OpenStack, Backblaze™ B2, OVH™, Egnyte™, hubiC™ and WebDAV.

-FTP/FTPS/SFTP – Like cloud storage, FTP is an offsite storage solution and may be an option to consider if available.
+FTP/FTPS/SFTP – Like cloud storage, FTP is an offsite storage solution and may be a solid and reliable option to consider if available.
 While most people are moving towards cloud services, FTP remains a viable option for some.
 SFTP and FTPS servers offers an additional layer of security.
 SFTP is supported in SyncBackPro while FTPS and FTP are supported in SyncBackPro and SyncBackSE.

-It is recommended to keep at least 2 or more backup copies of your data and they should be updated on a regular basis.
-Storing these backup copies on different physical locations will help ensure you have at least a backup copy elsewhere should disaster strike your primary location or vice versa.
+It is recommended to keep at least 2 or more backup copies of your data and that these should be updated on a regular basis.
+Storing these backups in different physical locations will help ensure you have at least a backup copy elsewhere should disaster strike one of your locations.

 Below is a checklist of the most common data files recommended for backup.